Acute (medicine): Acute care

 Acute care is the early and specialist management of adult patients who have a wide range of medical conditions requiring urgent or emergency care usually within 48 hours of admission or referral from other specialties.

-Acute hospitals are those intended for short-term medical and/or surgical treatment and care.
-The related medical speciality is acute medicine.
+Acute hospitals are those intended for short-term medical and/or surgical treatment and care which is a medical speciality of acute medicine, as often primary care is not positioned to assume this role.